 Similar to Dead Hard, Lithe is a great tool to have in your Survivor arsenal for when you’re being chased by the Killer.
 Lithe grants a sprint bonus after performing a vault, which can be especially handy for quickly finding a hiding spot upon exiting/entering a building.
 This can be especially useful when paired with Iron Will, as it enables you to quickly be gone without a trace (aside from scratch marks).

 It generally pays off to stick with at least one other Survivor in order to tackle objectives, and Prove Thyself is a great, passive addition to those moments.
 Prove Thyself grants a repair speed bonus to every Survivor that is nearby.
 It has no cool-down, so it can be used many times throughout a match for gen-rushing (quickly repairing as many generators as possible as a group).

-Perhaps one of the most difficult perks to pull off with one of the best payoffs, Decisive Strike is very hit-or-miss.
+Perhaps one of the most difficult perks to pull off with one of the best payoffs, Decisive Strike, is very hit-or-miss.
 After escaping the hook, if you are picked up again by the Killer, an extremely difficult skill-check activates that stuns the Killer and enables you to run away if passed successfully.
-It can only be used once per match, but it’s one of the most viable ways of distracting the Killer during the match, saving another Survivor, or even making one last-effort attempt at escaping through the exit gate or hatch at the last minute.
+It can only be used once per match, but it’s one of the most viable ways of distracting the Killer during the match, saving another Survivor, or even making one last-effort attempt at escaping.

 That's all you need to know about the best Survivor perks in Dead by Daylight.
 Be sure to check back regularly to see how your build could be improved.
 In the meantime, check out the killers we wish to see in Dead by Daylight soon, or some games like DBD for when you need a break.

 This article was updated on 3rd November 2022 by Luke Hinton, with previous updates from Kelsey Raynor.